IhonaMaria/Predicting-Lung-Cancer-Survival-MT/README.md

 This repository contains the following codes:

-- Preprocessing.ipynb : Jupyter notebook in Python with the preprocessing steps followed to explore, clean and prepare the data for the Survival Analysis.
+1. **Preprocessing.ipynb**: Jupyter notebook in Python with the preprocessing steps followed to explore, clean and prepare the data for the Survival Analysis.
-- survival_analysis.html : Rmarkdown file containing the R code for the traditional Survival Analysis (kaplan Meier Curves, Cox and Weibull models).
+2. **survival_analysis.html**: Rmarkdown file containing the R code for the traditional Survival Analysis (kaplan Meier Curves, Cox and Weibull models).
-- ML_Survival_Analysis.ipynb : Juputer notebook in Python with the ML-based survival analysis (Random Survival Forest, Gradient Boosting Survival and DeepSurv-based model)
+3. **ML_Survival_Analysis.ipynb**: Juputer notebook in Python with the ML-based survival analysis (Random Survival Forest, Gradient Boosting Survival and DeepSurv-based model)

 All the libraries, tables and plots can be found inside the code.

-## Preprocessing
+## 1. Preprocessing
 The original dataset was in Excel format and contained 1,696 lung cancer patients and 27 variables.
 In summary, the processing steps implemented have been:

 - Cleaning and Filtering : Removed irrelevant variables and those with high null values.
 Excluded patients without confirmed lung cancer as cause of death (based on ICD codes).